 And men are less likely to listen to the wiles of the devil, and the persuasion of wicked men (as described in 2 Timothy 3) as he is to be swayed by the wiles of a flirty woman.

 Man was not given the preeminence because of his wisdom, he has proven that over and over throughout history.
-But since he was created first, he has to bare the responsibility for all the problems we humans must endure.
+But since he was created first, he has to bear the responsibility for all the problems we humans must endure.
 And if you check out history, man has certainly fulfilled his job of creating calamity, and producing dire consequences for us all.

 (Now, you know if I was a Theologian or a preacher I would not be showing my ignorance, but rather be making a firm statement that no one with any understanding of Scripture should challenge.
 So don't anyone say I am trying to be a Theologian!
 I'm far too uneducated to be accused of that transgression.)